Royce Lewis Player Props: Twins vs. Guardians

 - The Guardians pitching staff ranked 16th in the league last season with a collective 8.6 strikeouts per nine innings.

-- Civale (1-1) makes the start for the Guardians, his third of the season.
+- McKenzie will take the mound to start for the Guardians, his first of the season.

-- The righty last pitched on Friday, April 7 against the Seattle Mariners, when he threw 5 2/3 innings, allowing four earned runs while giving up nine hits.
+- The 25-year-old right-hander started and threw five innings in his last appearance on Saturday, Oct.
+15 against the New York Yankees.

 © 2023 Data Skrive.
 All rights reserved.